slick/slick/src/sphinx/sql-to-slick.rst

 SQL vs. Slick examples
 --------------------------------

-This sections shows an overview over the most important types of SQL queries and a corresponding type-safe Slick query.
+This section shows an overview over the most important types of SQL queries and a corresponding type-safe Slick query.

 .. index:: SELECT, map, projection, *